saitejabandaru-in/big-data-clustering-analytics/README.md

 - Model evaluation
 - High-dimensional data handling

-It reflects how clustering is used in:
+These are core skills used in:
+- FinTech
 - Smart cities
-- Banking & fintech
 - Risk analytics
+- Data engineering
-- Behavioral modeling
+- AI research

 ---